CONTENTS

 - Ruxolitinib is a small molecule inhibitors of Janus kinases (JAK1 and JAK2) – which are involved in numerous cytokine signaling pathways (including signaling from interferon-gamma, IL-6, IL-2, and IL-12).
 Activity at multiple sites could make this more effective than agents which act on a single cytokine.

-- Typical use is as an outpatient maintenance therapy for myelodysplastic syndrome, but ruxolitinib is being repurposed as an anti-inflammatory agent.
+- Ruxolitinib is generally used as an outpatient maintenance therapy for myelodysplastic syndrome, but ruxolitinib is being repurposed as an anti-inflammatory agent.
 For example, it may be used for steroid-refractory graft versus host disease.

 - Ruxolitinib overall seems fairly safe (for example, it is used on a chronic basis for fragile outpatients with myelodysplastic syndrome).
 It may increase the risk of some chronic viral infections (e.g., HBV) and tuberculosis.
 Ruxolitinib causes a transient impairment in cytokine function, but it could theoretically be rapidly weaned or discontinued if a worsening nosocomial infection were to develop.